Lina Dixon

-By Lina Jovaisaite and Katy Arnold
+By Lina Dixon and Katy Arnold.

 Service maps aren’t just tools - they’re catalysts for transformation.
 They clarify complexity, foster collaboration and enable informed decision-making.
 They help organisations navigate the challenges of transforming and continuously improving their services.
 We worked with Defra’s Farming and Countryside Programme (FCP) to develop a service map and a set of service outcomes.